Teaching the Next Teachers

 3 Advanced Seminars

 Students seeking a Master of Theology degree who have already earned a master’s degree in Bible or theology must complete a total of 18 hours in seminar courses and thesis work.
-Students who do not have the prerequisites in biblical and theological studies must complete an additional 18 hours of levelling courses for a total of 36 hours.
+Students who do not have the prerequisites in biblical and theological studies must complete an additional 18 hours of leveling courses for a total of 36 hours.
 Students can earn the degree in 18 to 24 months.

 Required ThM Courses